Overview

 What can you do with the seed?

-random_circuit is just Problem #1. daqq is structured as a multi-problem platform: the problems module keeps an on-chain registry of every problem the network supports, and participants are free to pick any of them to solve against each round’s shared seed.
-New problems are added by shipping a new module and rolling out via gov upgrade.
+daqq is structured as a multi-problem platform: the problems module keeps an on-chain registry of every algorithm the network supports, and participants are free to pick any of them to run against each round’s shared seed.
+Adding a new algorithm means shipping a new Cosmos SDK module that consumes Seeds[roundID], computes its result, and writes to its own ledger.
+New modules are rolled out via gov upgrade.
 See Problem System for the full design.